 First and foremost, make sure your bathroom has a window, advises Mariano.
 "Plants need light to survive, so even a low-light tolerant plant will ultimately meet its demise in a windowless bathroom (unless you plan to invest in a grow light for your washroom)."

 Pothos and parlor palms both thrive in medium, indirect light and require water about once every one to two weeks, according to The Sill's resident expert.
-Take notes from this verdant bathroom belonging to Sophie from A Considered Life and place a parlor palm on the windowsill and hang pothos above the bath.
+Take notes from this verdant bathroom belonging to Sophie from A Considered Life, where a parlor palm sits on the windowsill and pothos hang above the bath.